Trent Dimas: Gymnastics career

 In an era of compulsory routines and a straightforward format to Olympic team trials (and before apparatus specialists), Dimas was ranked 5th All Around at trials (top 6 made the Olympic Team) which placed him on the U.S. Olympic Team roster.
-He competed all six of the men's apparatuses in qualification at the 1992 Summer Olympics in Barcelona where he received a gold medal on horizontal bar in the event final.
+He competed in all six of the men's apparatuses in qualification at the 1992 Summer Olympics in Barcelona where he received a gold medal on horizontal bar in the event final.
 This was the second time that an American gymnast, male or female, won a gold medal in an Olympics held outside the United States.
 Only Frank Kriz (on vault at Paris in 1924) had done so previously.
-Dimas is also the only Hispanic American ever to win a gold medal on the horizontal bar.
+Dimas was also the first Latino Olympic gymnastics medalist from the USA.